rkish3721/Eng3/README.md

 The first part of this assignment was easy, as all we had to do was print a value.
 I learned how to get the input from the distance sensor in this part.
 In the second, I was supposed to find out how to show the distance with a color on an rgb.
 I could not figure the math out, so I will come back for this later.
 I think if I were to try again, I would make a spreadsheet or some type of organizer to visualize it for me.
 ## Motor_Control
 ### Description & Code
-For this assignment, we had to control a motor's speed by moving a potentiometer.
+For this assignment, we had to control a motor's speed by moving a potentiometer up and down, corresponding to the speed.
+We had to wire up a 6v battery as well as this, which took some time and help.
+I was able to complete this in two classes, and I think my code is pretty simple.
 ```python
 import time
 import board